SGenheden/Scripts/README.md

 Scripts
 =======

-Various Python modules and programs
+Various Python modules and programs.

+Prerequisites are python2.7, numpy, scipy and matplotlib.